project-ncl/bacon/guide/build-config.md

   scmRevision: <scm revision>

   # Either specify environmentId, environmentName or systemImageId.
-  # If more than one is specified, the priority will be: environmentId, environmentName, systemImageId
+  # If more than one is specified, the priority will be: environmentId, systemImageId, environmentName
   environmentId: <id> # The specific id of a build environment, e.g. 20
   environmentName: <env-name> # The name of the builder image, e.g. OpenJDK 1.8; Mvn 3.6.0.
 As this will pick the latest up-to-date version of the image, it's the recommended option
-  systemImageId: <system image id> # TThe specific builder image name associated with a build environment, e.g. builder-rhel-7-j8-mvn3.6.0:1.0.0
+  systemImageId: <system image id> # The specific builder image name associated with a build environment, e.g. builder-rhel-7-j8-mvn3.6.0:1.0.0

   dependencies: # Optional: specify which builds need to be done before this one.
 The build must also be part of the 'builds' list in the YAML
   - <dependency 1 by name>